 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Would you make a good ambulance dispatcher?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Dispatchers may monitor alarm systems, alerting law enforcement or fire personnel when a crime or fire occurs.
+Ambulance dispatchers may monitor alarm systems, alerting law enforcement or fire personnel when a crime or fire occurs.
 In some situations, dispatchers must work with people in other jurisdictions to share information or to transfer calls.

-Dispatchers must often give instructions on what to do before responders arrive.
+Ambulance dispatchers must often give instructions on what to do before responders arrive.
 Some dispatchers are trained to give medical help over the phone, For example, they might help someone give first aid until emergency medical services get to the scene.

 Ambulance dispatchers work in a communication center, often called a Public Safety Answering Point (PSAP).
 Most dispatchers work for local governments, but some work for larger jurisdictions or for private companies.
 They are largely employed by law enforcement agencies and fire departments.
 Most dispatchers work 8- to 12-hour shifts.
 Dispatchers often have to work weekends, holidays, and overtime, as emergency calls can come in at any time.

 Work as an ambulance dispatcher can be stressful.
 They may have to work long hours, take many calls, and deal with troubling situations.
 Some calls may be distressing, and the pressure to respond to emergency situations quickly can be demanding.